Hi! I'm Antonella. I'm a PhD student at the Contextual Robotics Institute at UC San Diego, and a National Geographic

 I am grateful to be a National Science Foundation Graduate Research Fellow and to receive additional support through a Sloan Fellowship from the Alfred P. Sloan Foundation's Minority PhD program.
 My work is funded in part by grants and other support from the National Geographic Society, The Explorers Club, Blue Robotics, and others.

 If you'd like to get in touch or collaborate, send me an email at firstname.lastname@example.org.

 Photography & Science Communication

 When I'm not in the lab, I'm on an outdoor adventure, camera in hand.
 I love being on a mountain, under the sea, or anywhere else surrounded by nature.
-Among many other activities, I enjoy backpacking, bicycle touring and bikepacking, mountain climbing, SCUBA, and freediving.
-On the rare occasions when I am not in the lab, in the field, or lost in the wilderness, I also enjoy playing the cello and piano, boxing, and attempting to restore a classic Volkswagen bus.
+Among many other activities, I enjoy backpacking, bicycle touring, caving, and SCUBA diving.
+On the rare occasions when I am not in the lab, in the field, or lost in the wilderness, I also enjoy playing the cello and piano and working on old automobiles.